brannala/BA3/doc/BA3Manual.md

 ### 1.2 Windows

 Download the zip archived ﬁle with the latest version of the software [here](https://github.com/brannala/BA3/releases).
-Choose either the ﬁle `BA3Windows32.zip` or `BA3Windows64.zip` depending on whether you are run- ning a 32 bit (older) or 64 bit (newer) version of Windows.
+Choose either the ﬁle `BA3Windows32.zip` or `BA3Windows64.zip` depending on whether you are running a 32 bit (older) or 64 bit (newer) version of Windows.
 Unzip the archive by double clicking the downloaded ﬁle.
-A folder will be created in your current directory contain- ing the program executable ﬁles `BA3SNP.exe` and `BA3MSAT.exe`, example data ﬁles (in subfolder examples), and this manual (in subfolder docs).
+A folder will be created in your current directory containing the program executable ﬁles `BA3SNP.exe` and `BA3MSAT.exe`, example data ﬁles (in subfolder examples), and this manual (in subfolder docs).
 There are no longer any shared libraries that need to be installed for the Windows version of BA3.